gutierrezmannix/gutierrezmannix.github.io/_posts/2014-3-3-Hello-World.md

 [Publication on Spanish-Speaking Institutions](/images/SpanishSpeakingInstitutionsandLanguageAssimilationintheRioGrandeValley.pdf)

 ### Ongoing research
-Publication using an Application Programming Interface with Twitter
+Paper using an Application Programming Interface with Twitter

 Twitter and the Electoral Connection
 Forthcoming 2021